bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/building-trustless-bridges.md

 ---
 title: "Building Trustless Bridges"
-transcript_by: kouloumos via tstbtc v1.0.0 --needs-review
+transcript_by: mulluke via review.btctranscripts.com
 media: https://www.youtube.com/watch?v=M40yzuv6DNY
-tags: ['scalability', 'sidechains', 'statechains']
+tags: ["scalability","sidechains","statechains"]
-speakers: ['John Light']
+speakers: ["John Light"]
-categories: ['conference']
+categories: ["conference"]
-date: 2023-04-29
+date: 2023-04-28
-summary: "Many mechanisms have been created that enable users to lock BTC on the mainchain, transfer a claim on the BTC in some offchain system, and then later redeem the claim and take ownership of the underlying BTC.
-Colloquially known as \"bridges\", these mechanisms offer a diverse range of security and usability properties for users to choose from depending on their risk tolerance and cost preferences.
-This talk will give an overview of the different types of BTC bridges that exist, how they work, and how they can be improved."
 ---
 Thank you all for coming to my talk.
 As is titled, I'll be talking about how we can build trustless bridges for Bitcoin.
 So my name is John Light.
-I'm working on a project called Sovereign.
+I'm working on a project called Sovyrn.
 We actually utilize a bridge, the Rootstock-Cowpeg Bridge, because our project was built on a Rootstock side chain.
 And we're interested in how we can improve the quality of that bridge.
 Currently it's a federated bridge, we would like to upgrade to a trustless bridge.